Your Medication Checklist:

 - Check expiry dates on your or your child’s adrenaline auto-injectors and any other medication before you travel.
 Give yourself plenty of time to get a new prescription if your medication is due to become out of date whilst you are away.

-- If you have been prescribed an adrenaline auto-injector, practise regularly with a trainer device so you are confident in how to use it.
+- If you have been prescribed an adrenaline auto-injector, practice regularly with a trainer device so you are confident in how to use it.
 Train family and friends how to use it as well.

 - Register for the Expiry Alert Service for your adrenaline auto-injector devices to receive reminders by text or email when your device is about to expire.